 Extracurricular colloquia, reading groups, lectures by visiting scholars, workshops, and other events keep faculty and students engaged with cutting-edge research and interpretation.

 In sum, our goal is for every Illinois PhD to leave our program with the research record, teaching experience, and professional training necessary to succeed in the academic job market and beyond.
+We also now offer a joint MA/MS Degree in History and Information Science together with the School of Information Sciences.

 Welcome to our Department - have a look around!